Ensuring that homework is effective is the shared responsibility of students, staff and parents/carers.

 Help their child balance homework and social commitments.

 Provide a note of explanation if their child is unable to complete set homework tasks.
-This explanation should be in the Knowledge Organiser Workbook.
+This explanation should be written in the Knowledge Organiser Workbook.